Covenant & Conversation: Family Edition is a new and exciting initiative from The Office of Rabbi Sacks for 5779.

 Parshat Matot begins with Moses instructing the leaders of the tribes about how to keep vows and oaths, as well as how to annul them.
 The Israelites are then commanded to wage war against the Midianites because of their hostility towards them.
 There is an account of what is to be done with the spoils of war.

-Two tribes, Reuben and Gad, together with half the tribe of Menashe, ask permission to stay east of the Jordan where the land is ideal pasture for their cattle.
+Two tribes, Reuben and Gad, together with half the tribe of Menashe, ask for permission to stay east of the Jordan where the land is ideal pasture for their cattle.
 Moses is initially angered, but eventually agrees on condition that they first join and lead in the battles for the land west of the Jordan.

 The Israelites were almost within sight of the Promised Land.
 They had successfully waged their first battles.
 They had just won a victory over the Midianites.
 There is a new tone from the Jewish people in the story.
 The complaining and negativity was the sound of the original generation, born in slavery, that had left Egypt.
 But now almost forty years have passed.
 The second generation, born in freedom and toughened by conditions in the desert, have a more purposeful feel about them.
 Battle-tried, they no longer doubt their ability, with God’s help, to fight and win.